Nicholas Porter Earp: Early family life and military service

-Nicholas Earp was born in Lincoln County, North Carolina, to Walter Earp (b.
-1787, Montgomery County, Maryland – d.
-January 30, 1853) and Martha Ann Early (b.
-August 28, 1790, Avery County, North Carolina – d.
-September 24, 1881).
-The Earp family was of English and Scotch-Irish descent.
-The first Earp immigrant to the American colonies was Thomas Earp Jr., who arrived in Anne Arundel County on July 6, 1674, as an indentured servant from Ireland.
+Nicholas Earp was born in Lincoln County, North Carolina, to Walter Earp and Martha Ann Early.
+The Earp family was of English and Scots-Irish descent.
+The first Earp immigrant to the American colonies was Thomas Earp Jr., who arrived in Anne Arundel County, Maryland, on July 6, 1674, as an indentured servant from Ireland.
 He is buried in St. Anne's Parish in Annapolis.
 Nicholas was named for a circuit-riding judge in Kentucky.

-Nicholas' father Walter Earp was born in Montgomery County, Maryland in 1787, a fifth-generation Marylander who later became a school teacher, Justice of the Peace in Monmouth, Illinois and a Methodist Episcopal preacher.
+Nicholas' father Walter Earp was born in Montgomery County, Maryland, in 1787, a fifth-generation Marylander who later became a school teacher, Justice of the Peace in Monmouth, Illinois, and a Methodist Episcopal preacher.

 Nicholas' mother, Martha Ann Early, was born in Avery County, North Carolina, on August 28, 1790.
-Nicholas was the third of ten children; his siblings include six brothers: Lorenzo Dow, Josiah Jackson, James Kelly, Francis Asbury, Jonathan Douglas and Walter C (twins); as well as three sisters: Elizabeth, Mary Ann, and Sarah Ann.
+Nicholas was the third of ten children; his siblings include six brothers: Lorenzo Dow, Josiah Jackson, James Kelly, Francis Asbury, Jonathan Douglas and Walter C. (twins); as well as three sisters: Elizabeth, Mary Ann, and Sarah Ann.
 When Martha Earp died at age 91, she had eight living children, 85 grandchildren, 130 great-grandchildren and 13 great-great-grandchildren.

-Soon after Nicholas' birth, the family moved from Virginia to Hartford, Kentucky in 1813, where Nicholas spent the rest of his childhood.
+Soon after Nicholas' birth, the family moved from Virginia to Hartford, Kentucky, in 1813, where Nicholas spent the rest of his childhood.
 As a young man, Nicholas served in the Black Hawk War of 1831 and later was a sergeant in the Mexican–American War.
 During the Mexican–American War Nicholas served under Captain Wyatt Berry Stapp of the Illinois Mounted Volunteers.